DankanMitius/Phaser/README.md

 + Use teleport ability to overcome obstacles.
 + Avoid mechanical spiders.
-+ Drones can knock you of.
++ Drones can knock you off.

 Good luck and enjoy!